pixpilot/semantic-release-plugins/packages/semantic-release-require-config/README.md

 `semantic-release-require-config` is a utility for semantic-release workflows that ensures a release config file is present in your package before running semantic-release.
 This is especially useful in monorepos or strict release environments, helping prevent accidental releases without explicit configuration.

+It is particularly helpful for monorepo setups or auto-generated templates, where a release config file may be missing or not included by default.

 > **Note:** This package is not a standalone semantic-release plugin.
 It is designed to be extended or composed in your own custom plugins or release scripts.

 ## Installation